dwneumann/XMT/README.md

 the head of this stream is the version currently deployed into production.

 - No pull requests into release streams are accepted.
-Keyword expansion (smudging) is done in the stable and experimental release streams using xmt_cm/bin/git_kw so that cloning or downloading an archive of these streams yields files which are tracable to the release they correspond with.
+Client side keyword expansion (smudging) is done in the stable and experimental release streams using xmt_cm/bin/git_kw so that checking out from these streams yields files which are tracable to the release they correspond with.
 i.e. .git/config contains the lines: